UniBwM-IFS-AILab/UPF4ROS2/README.md

 ```

 In src/UPF4ROS2/upf4ros2 run `sudo python3 setup.py install`.
 After every build, you also need to run `source install/setup.bash`

-You might need to install the nav2 package for ROS2: https://navigation.ros.org/getting_started/index.html
+Also, you need to install the nav2 package for ROS2: https://navigation.ros.org/getting_started/index.html

 ## Multi-agent manager